Techmeka/blog/_posts/2023-01-01-Deploy-microsoft365-intune-onedrive-exchange.md

 published: true
 ---

-A former Raymond James partner firm evolved into an independent **wealth management** entity, necessitating the establishment of a complete technology infrastructure—from hardware and software to managed services.
-Operating across the Canada–U.S. border and within highly regulated **financial sectors**, the firm required stringent data compliance and governance at every level.
+A former Raymond James partner firm evolved into an independent **wealth management** entity, necessitating the establishment of a complete technology infrastructure—from hardware and software to managed services. <!--more--> Operating across the Canada–U.S. border and within highly regulated **financial sectors**, the firm required stringent data compliance and governance at every level.
 In parallel with designing the new IT architecture, a seamless and secure migration from the incumbent’s systems was also essential to support business continuity and compliance.

 ![FSSPO][1]